OrtegaManuel/travel-app/README.md

 ## Instructions

-1. Download the zip file
+1. Download the zip file or clone the repo using the command `git clone`
-2. Unzip to your desired location
+2. Run `npm install` to install the dependencies for this project
+3. You will need to register to the 3 services [GeoNames](http://www.geonames.org/export/web-services.html), [Weatherbit](https://www.weatherbit.io/account/create) and [Pixabay](https://pixabay.com/api/docs/) to get your API keys
+4. Create a `.env` file in the root folder and store the keys using the following variable names:

+   - `GEONAMES_API_KEY`
+   - `WEATHER_API_KEY`
+   - `PIXABAY_API_KEY`

+5. Run `npm start` to start the server
-3. Use your CLI to navigate to the project folder
+6. Run `npm run build-prod` to build the project
-4. Start the server with command: `node server.js`
-5. Open your browser and enter `localhost:8000`
-6. Enter a zip code
-7. Enter your feeling
-8. Click the button `Generate`
+7. Run `npm run build-dev` to start the webdev server
+8. Run `npm run test` to run the test